psurukuc/psurukuc.github.io/_pages/self.md

 ---
-layout: about
+layout: self
-title: about
+title: Surukuchi
-order: 1
+order: 2
-permalink: /
+permalink: /surukuchi
+nav: true
-# description: <span class="font-weight-bold"> Assistant Professor of Physics </span> in the <a href="https://www.physicsandastronomy.pitt.edu/">Department of Physics and Astronomy</a> at <a href="https://www.pitt.edu/">University of Pittsburgh</a>.
+description: <span class="font-weight-bold"> Assistant Professor of Physics </span> in the <a href="https://www.physicsandastronomy.pitt.edu/">Department of Physics and Astronomy</a> at <a href="https://www.pitt.edu/">University of Pittsburgh</a>.

-news: true  # includes a list of news items
+# Previously a graduate student at <a href="https://www.iit.edu/physics">Illinois Institute of Technology</a>.
-selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page

-# profile:
+profile:
-#   align: right
+  align: right
-#   image: Headshot_Yale.jpg
+  image: Headshot_Yale.jpg
+  address:
+    Department of Physics and Astronomy<br>
+    417 Allen Hall<br>
+    Pittsburgh, PA 15260</p>
 ---

 Hello, :wave: My name is Pranava.
 I am an Assistant Professor in the Department of Physics and Astronomy at University of Pittsburgh.
 My research is in experimental particle physics with a focus on determining the properties of